blackfyre/flsun.community/src/guide/README.md

 - Large area prints will want to warp unless the printer environment is warm.
 - (also try to avoid any breezes)

-## Under-extrusion, or extruder is clicking without pushing filament:
+## Under-extrusion, or extruder is clicking without pushing filament

 - Confirm that the bowden tube is tight against the nozzle with no gaps.
 - Consider the Luke Hatfield fix; see <https://www.youtube.com/watch?v=7tCxO17XZtw>